Pierre-Bouquet/LSTM_GHI_Forecasting/README.md

 This repository contains the data and code used to generate the results in the paper:
 _AI-Based Forecasting for Optimized Solar Energy Management and Smart Grid Efficiency_ [1]

-## Authors
-By: Pierre Bouquet, Ilya Jackson, Mostafa Nick, Amin Kaboli
+By Pierre Bouquet, Ilya Jackson, Mostafa Nick, Amin Kaboli

+The raw data is provided by the DESL laboratory at the Swiss Federal Institute of Technology (EPFL).
+The code is provided by Pierre Bouquet.

 ## Description
 The LSTM_GHI_Forecasting repository contains the code and data for forecasting Global Horizontal Irradiance (GHI) using LSTM models.
-The raw GHI data was provided by the DESL laboratory at the Swiss Federal Institute of Technology (EPFL).

 ## Folder Structure
 - `.\GHI_dataset\` - Contains all the data